Autobiography, Allow me to Introduce Myself!

 A Mother, My Tribe (Family)

 My oldest daughter, my beautiful big girl, who always wanted to do things her way.
 She was the kind of baby that did not want to be held, she would say put me down at 9 months old.
 Baby talk of course.
 She did not want baby food.
-She wanted to eat food the adults were eating.
-She would wait until you fell asleep and then get into everything.
+Instead, she wanted to eat food the adults were eating.
+Often, she would wait until you fell asleep and then get into everything.

 As she got older, she still was the same but she had a desire to help the less fortunate she volunteered for key club and any other organization she could.

 Next, she wanted her own money so she got a part-time job and went to college while she was still in high school.
 I never forced her to do any of it she just had a passion to be the best and excel.

 It did not surprise me when she decided she wanted to go in the Airforce and applied for the U.S Airforce Academy.
 Where she was accepted and is about to graduate.
 It was not easy nevertheless she has made it through.
 I look forward to her graduation in 2018.
 I plan on being her first to salute, my Big Girl.